the-mean-square/Reinforcement-Learning/README.md

 # mazeQlearner
-Train a maze to avoid obstacles and reach the goal using reinforcement learning
+Train the RL agent to avoid obstacles and reach the goal in a maze using reinforcement learning